Criticism of United States foreign policy: Relations with Native Americans

 While U.S. relations with the many Native American nations changed routinely throughout history, the U.S. has been criticized in general for its historical treatment of Native Americans.
 For example, the treatment of the Cherokee people in the Trail of Tears in which hundreds of Native Americans died in a forced evacuation from their homes in the southeastern area, along with massacres, displacement of lands, swindles, and breaking treaties.

 After a long period of respect for sovereignty, United States policy for Native American territories shifted significantly again after the American Civil War.
 Previously, the pro-State Rights government believed in the legitimacy of Native American Nations' sovereignty.
 After the conclusion of the Civil War, conversely, views on the sovereignty of Native American nations diminished, as the United States government vested greater powers within the federal government.
 Over time, the U.S. government found more and more justifications for revoking Native American lands, greatly reducing the size of sovereign native territory.

 Mexican–American War

-It has been criticized for the war with Mexico in the 1840s which some see as a theft of land.
+The U.S. government has been criticized, even in its time, for the beginning and violence of the war with Mexico in the late 1840s.
+Multiple Whig leaders, led by former president John Quincy Adams, accused incumbent James K. Polk of running a deceitful policy against the Mexicans.